 Authoritarian governments and religious institutions then set themselves up, with loads of rules in an attempt to control the worst excesses of humanity.
-Look at North Korea, some parts of the Middle East…and closer to home, some church institutions too.
+Look at North Korea, some parts of the Middle East and closer to home, some religious institutions too.
 But sooner or later, someone will rebel, break free and begin the cycle all over again.

-The truth is, we can’t govern ourselves and we can’t save ourselves.
+The truth is, we don’t know how to govern ourselves and we can’t save ourselves.
 For generations, we’ve tried and we’ve always ended up right back where we started.

 But there’s good news;